It looks like your browser is out of date.

 Public transport in Taipei relies on the MRT (subway) and the city's vast bus network.
 Ticket machines can be found in the MRT stations, with prices ranging from about TWD 20 to TWD 65 depending on the distance.
 The MRT covers most of the areas of interest to tourists and is generally the best option for transport.
-There are day passes available.
+There are day passes available and the rechargeable EasyCard is a good option for those spending more than a few days.
+The bus network is a bit confusing for foreigners and most travellers will get by without using it.
 Metered taxis are available, but drivers rarely understand English so it is advisable to have your destination written down in Chinese.

 Local time is GMT +8.

 Electrical current is 110 volts, 60Hz.
 Two-pin flat blade plugs are standard.

-Taiwan's currency is the New Taiwan Dollar (TWD), which is divided into 100 cents.
+Taiwan's currency is the New Taiwan Dollar (TWD).
 Foreign currencies can be exchanged at government-designated banks and hotels.
 Receipts are given when currency is exchanged, and must be presented in order to exchange unused dollars before departure.
 Major credit cards are accepted and ATMs are plentiful.
 Banks are open Monday to Friday.

 Taiwan's international access dialling code is +886.
 Local network operators provide mobile telephone services in various regions using either GSM 900 or 1800 networks.
 Internet cafes can be found in Taiwan's cities and towns, and most hotels in Taipei have internet access in their guestrooms.